Academic Quiz Team

 The purpose of the Student Academy of the American Academy of Physician Assistants is to foster the personal and professional development of the physician assistant students, encourage educational excellence, and advocate for student and professional issues.
 Contact Gary Hill.

 The Student Association is an executive committee made up of elected officers and elected representatives from each class.
 Also, there are 10 standing committees whose chairmen and members are nominated by the Student Association president and approved by the vote of the executive council, the Student Association sponsor and the administration.
 Student Association officers and class representatives are elected in the spring.
 Class officers and Student Association freshmen class representatives are elected after school begins in the fall.
-Contact William Waldron.
+Contact Tyler Gentry.

 Student Chapter of the Council for Exceptional Children